kyegomez/HSSS/README.md

 [![Multi-Modality](agorabanner.png)](https://discord.gg/qUtxnK2NMf)

 # HSSS
-Implementation of a Hierarchical Mamba as described in the paper: "Hierarchical State Space Models for Continuous Sequence-to-Sequence Modeling".
+Implementation of a Hierarchical Mamba as described in the paper: "Hierarchical State Space Models for Continuous Sequence-to-Sequence Modeling" but instead of using traditional SSMs were using Mambas.
+Basically the flow is single input -> low level mambas -> concat -> high level ssm -> multiple outputs.

+I believe in this architecture alot as it segments local and global learning.

 ## install